— Hey there, I’m Jared.

 I grew up on five acres, in a farming town, in the west.

-This freedom comes with its own set of trade-offs.
-Like, being self-educated, I have an intrinsic love of learning, but weird knowledge gaps (which I enjoy filling).
+This freedom has trade-offs.
+Being self-educated, I have an intrinsic love of learning, but weird knowledge gaps (which I enjoy filling).

 On the upside I’m endlessly curious.